locka99/cpp-to-rust-book/features_of_rust/functions.md

 void printf_like(const char *pattern, ...);
 ```

-Rust does not support variadic functions.
+Rust does not support variadic functions (the fancy name for this ability).
 However you could pass additional arguments in an array slice if the values are the same, or as a dictionary or a number of other ways.

 TODO Rust example of array slice